Dasavatar – The Flood

 Vishnu as the Savior of Mankind

 Long ago, the world was on the verge of destruction by a great flood.
 Vishnu, aware of this impending calamity, decided to intervene to save mankind and ensure the survival of all life forms.
 He transformed himself into a fish (Matsya) and entered a river.
 Along the banks of this river, the great king Swayambhuva Manu was performing a long and arduous penance.
 Manu, also credited with Manu-neethi or the Laws of Manu, was responsible for codifying the laws for mankind.
-This connects him to the broader tradition of divine lawgivers in Hindu mythology.
+This connects him to the broader tradition of divine lawgivers in Hindu mythology and aligns with accounts detailed in the Matsya Purana, one of the earliest texts chronicling Vishnu’s fish incarnation and the cosmic flood.

 The Rescue and Revelation of Vishnu